hsiaosiyuan0/blog/posts/typescript/decorator.md

 }
 ```

-Just record a funny point
+Just record a funny point.